VavoulidisMiltiadisZacharias/Achilleas-vs-food/README.md

 # **Achilleas-vs-food**
-A java based implementation of a friend of mine (Achilleas) chasing a burger at space, using "swing" library for GUI
+A java based implementation of a game consisting of a friend of mine (Achilleas) chasing a burger at space, using "swing" library for GUI.

 ## **Table of contents**
 - [General info](#general-info)